Performance states can be defined in two ways: by binding measures or by manual setting.

 In our custom visuals, we tried to manage most of the possible requirements, making it possible to create complex configuration if needed.

 Do you want to see our performance states in action?
-Download Synoptic Panel and Card with States, both by OKViz.
+Download Synoptic Panel and Card with States, both by OKVIZ.

 Have you some questions?
 Leave your comments below.